 My other half regularly clears out his wardrobe, and gets rid of a load of old shirts with grubby collars.
 There is nothing I like more than making new things out of these.

 And if we can’t make new clothes from old ones?
 Well, maybe we need to start designing clothes that are easier to recycle.
 Buying clothes that can be composted at the end of it’s life.
 Or that can be crafted into other things such as rag rugs.

 In Finland, they have even developed a material made from the native birch trees!
 It is not just the spirit of Lagom, but it really will save the environment.

-What do you think of making new clothes from old?
-Do you think that it is a concept that you could implement in your life?
+What do you think of making a denim skirt from jeans?
+Do you think that it is a project that you could try in your life?
 I would love to hear your thoughts.
 Do share what you think below, or find me on social media.